Do solar panels increase the value of your home?

 1-20

-Solar panels increase a home’s EPC rating by 18 points on average, according to our calculations, which are based on the government’s Standard Assessment Procedure (SAP) guidance.
+Solar panels increase a home’s EPC rating by around 18 points on average, according to our calculations, which are based on the government’s Standard Assessment Procedure (SAP) guidance.

 No. of solar panels